 On average, how many students are accepted or how many apply?

-We can accept between 15 to 20 students.
+We can accept a maximum of 17 students.
 Places are allocated on a first come first served basis to suitable candidates.

 Is there an application interview?

 No, there is no interview though if you would like a phone conversation about the programme do let us know.

 I would like to apply as soon as possible, is there any advice to offer?

 The form is very straightforward...but do email Jean MacIntyre (firstname.lastname@example.org) if in doubt about how to fill in a particular section.